 It’s natural for young children to bubble over with ideas, schemes, and jokes.
-Unfortunately, capturing those ideas on paper is not so natural for many kids with learning disabilities (LD).
-They may freeze up, forget their ideas, or fight the pencil.
+Unfortunately, capturing those ideas on paper does not always come as easily.
+Here’s how you can help your child get in the flow.

-Your struggling writer needs practice at home, but you don’t want to make it seem like another school chore.
+If your child struggles with writing, practicing at home will help, but you don’t want to make it seem like another school chore.
 The answer is to sneak writing into play – and vice versa.

 As Joseph Pearce says in The Magical Child, “The child can never learn to play without the parent playing with the child.
 Play … is a huge creative potential built within the child, which never develops unless it is stimulated by the adult model, the parent.”